-RAILWAY ACCIDENTS ALONE may be insured against by the Journey or by the Year at all the principal Railway Stations, where also Forms of Proposal and Pro-Railway Stations, where also Forms of Proposal and Pro-spectuses may be had-and of the Provincial Agents-and at the Head Office, London.
-N.B.-The usefulness of this Company is shown by the sum paid as Compensation for Accidents #22,722.
+RAILWAY ACCIDENTS ALONE may be insured against by the Journey or by the Year at all the principal against by the Journey or by the Year at all the principal Railway Stations, where also Forms of Proposal and Prospectuses may be had-and of the Provincial Agents-and at the Head Office, London.

+N.B.-The usefulness of this Company is shown by the sum paid as Compensation for Accidents £22,722.

 Railway Passengers Assurance Company.
 Empowered by Special Act of Parliament.

-WILLIAM J. VIAN, Secretary.
+WILLIAM J. VIAN.
+Secretary.